NucleusEngineering/data-journey/.journey/tutorial.neos.md

 python3 synth_json_stream.py --endpoint=$ENDPOINT_URL --bucket=$BUCKET --file=$FILE
 ```

+### Validate solution

 After a minute or two validate that your solution is working by inspecting the [metrics](https://cloud.google.com/pubsub/docs/monitor-topic) of your Pub/Sub topic.
 Of course the topic does not have any consumers yet.
 Thus, you should find that messages are queuing up.

 By default you should see around .5 messages per second streaming into the topic.

 ## Bring raw data to BigQuery

-Now that your data ingestion is working correctly we move on to set up your processing infrastructure.
+Now that your data ingestion is working correctly, we move on to **set up your processing infrastructure**.
 Data processing infrastructures often have vastly diverse technical and business requirements.
 We will find the right setup for three completely different settings.

+### ELT
 [ELT is in!](https://cloud.google.com/bigquery/docs/migration/pipelines#elt) Imagine you don't actually want to set up processing.
 Instead, you would like to build [a modern Lakehouse structure](https://cloud.google.com/blog/products/data-analytics/open-data-lakehouse-on-google-cloud) with ELT processing.
 Therefore, your main concern at this point is to bring the incoming raw data into your Data Warehouse as cost-efficient as possible.
 Data users will worry about the processing.

 To start out we aim for rapid iteration.
 We plan using BigQuery as Data Lakehouse - Combining Data Warehouse and Data Lake.